accordproject/cicero-word-add-in/DEVELOPERS.md

 If the above method to debug the add-in is not working, one can try the following steps:
    1. Delete the `C:\Users\{username}\.office-addin-dev-certs` folder.
    2. Run `npx office-addin-dev-certs install`.
-   3. Now, run `npm run start` to startup the server and sideload the add-in.
+   3. Now, run `npm run start` to start-up the server and sideload the add-in.
    4. Click on Add-in to open it.
-   5. Instead of attaching the debugger from add-in, open VS Code and click on `Run and Debug`(Shortcut key on Windows:Ctrl+Shift+D).
+   5. Instead of attaching the debugger from add-in, open VS Code and click on `Run and Debug`( shortcut key on Windows: <kbd>Ctrl+Shift+D</kbd> ).
 Click on the green arrow in top left corner that says `Start Debugging`.
 The debugger is now running.
 Open the debug console.
 Happy debugging :).

 ## ❗ Accord Project Development Guide ❗
 We'd love for you to help develop improvements to Cicero Word Add-in!
 Please refer to the [Accord Project Development guidelines][apdev] we'd like you to follow.